Holy Cross Troop 9, Scouts BSA

 Labels

-backpacking biking Boys Life camping court of honor covid elections events hiking kayaking leader leadership llamacorn MBS Merit Badge Merit Badge Seminar patrol positions responsibility schedule Scout Life Seminar service ski ski trip summer camp troop troop shoot tubing zipline
+backpacking biking Boys Life camping caving court of honor covid elections events hiking kayaking leader leadership llamacorn MBS Merit Badge Merit Badge Seminar patrol positions responsibility schedule Scout Life Seminar service ski ski trip summer camp troop troop shoot tubing zipline

 instagram